 |A roundabout which the 2006 study tour group were somewhat enamoured by.
 It's in a relatively low traffic situation suburban but there have been seven incidents here including three cyclist injuries. i.e. even this single roundabout in a small village is more dangerous for cyclists than all of Assen's 21 roundabouts put together.
 This is because the annular ring design is more dangerous for cyclists even when traffic volumes and speeds are low.|

 |Outside Valkenswaard, a rural roundabout without priority for bikes.
 Just one crash, no injuries, no involvement of cyclists.|

 |Outside Valkenswaard, a busier roundabout without priority for bikes.
 No cyclists involved in crashes here.|

 One of the most influential pieces of research in the Netherlands which convinced many people that cyclists having priority on roundabouts was a good idea was carried out in Enschede in 1991 and appeared in a report from 1992.
 Unfortunately, as is admitted in the conclusion of that report, their positive result was based upon research which involved just a few hours of observation.
-Based on their short observations, it was estimated that the change in priority would have a very small effect on safety.
+Based on their short observations, they estimated that the change in priority would have a very small effect on safety.
 We've now had many years to see what really happened (these roundabouts have proven themselves to be seven times more dangerous as detailed above).
 This is the very same roundabout as was used for the 1992 research:

 |A few hundred metres to the North, this is the roundabout between the Knalhutteweg and Vlierstraat.
 At this location, there have been 15 crashes and no fewer than five cyclists injured in five years.|